lianqiw/maos/docs/30_run.md

 -p, --path=dir    Add dir to the internal PATH
 -g, --gpu=i       Use the i'th gpu.
 0 for the first. -1 to disable. default: automatic -G, --ngpu=N      Use a total of N gpus.
 -r, --run=host    Run the job in another host.
+Requires scheduler to be running.

 The following environment variables are supported MAOS_TOMOSCALE=1e12 Rebalance tomography terms for single precision calculation